karmaniverous/number-one-fan/README.md

 * You could watch a set of profiles & follow whover they follow.
 * You could automatically follow new platforms for a given target.

+---

+Built with ❤️ on Bali!
+Find more great tools & templates on [my GitHub Profile](https://github.com/karmaniverous).